minhdeal/speed_estimation/README.md

 ```

 # Data preparation
 Please run below command for data preparation.
-This command will download the Mars Challenge videos, convert the videos to frames and save them into train/val/test sets, convert the frames to optical flows and save them into train/val/test sets, and split labels into train/val sets.
+This command will download the Mars Challenge videos, convert the videos to frames and save them into train/val/test sets, convert the train/val/test frames to optical flows and save them, and split labels into train/val sets.
 ```
 python src/prepare_data.py
 ```